microsoft/BotBuilder-Samples/samples/javascript_nodejs/12.customQABot/README.md

      - Endpoint: `LanguageEndpointHostName`
 - `ProjectName` is the name of the project created in [Language Studio][LS].

+## Configure Adaptive Cards for Microsoft Teams
+When using the Microsoft Teams channel, you have the option of using Adaptive Cards instead of Hero Cards for CQA responses.
+To enable these cards, perform the following steps:

+1. Update `botbuilder-ai` to version `4.20.0` or greater.
+2. Set `UseTeamsAdaptiveCard` variable in the `.env` file to true.

+If you do not set the `UseTeamsAdaptiveCard` variable or set it to false, the existing Hero Card implementation will be used.

 ## Try this sample

 - Install the Bot Framework Emulator version 4.14.0 or greater from [here][BFE]